Link Aggregation

 .A list of available switches displays.

 Choose the required switch for configuring the hash seeds.
-Hash seeds are integers which are used in generating random numbers in the RTAG7 hash algorithm.
+Hash seeds are integers used to generate random numbers in the RTAG7 hash algorithm.

 Select Actions from the menu.